-Does your daughter treat you with disrespect?
+Does your child treat you with disrespect?

-Has your relationship with your daughter deteriorated?
+Has your relationship with your child deteriorated?

-Has your daughter struggled with peer relationships?
+Has your child struggled with peer relationships?